Substra/substrafl/docs/technical/task_execution.rst

 - write the algo description
 - create a folder and put all the necessary files in it
 - compress the folder into an archive
-- submit the algo to Connect
+- submit the algo to Substra

 Algo
 -----

-What we need to submit to Connect:
+What we need to submit to Substra:

 - a Dockerfile
 - the file `algo.py`